serverlessworkflow/specification/specification.md

 The `description` property can be used to give further information about the workflow.

 The `version` property can be used to provide a specific workflow version.
+The default value of this property (if not specified) is `"latest"`.

 The `annotations` property defines a list of helpful terms describing the workflows intended purpose, subject areas, or other important qualities, for example "machine learning", "monitoring", "networking", etc